artemislena/gtrr/README.md

 backslash (`\`), i.e. `\*`.

 ### Non-recommended options
-You may specifically disrecommend certain people and institutionns.
+You may specifically disrecommend certain people and institutions.
 If you decide to link to their website, please set `rel="nofollow"` on the `<a>` then (in case you're not experienced enough with Markdown/HTML to do that, just ask us).